Best dehumidifiers for tackling damp and drying laundry – tried and tested

 No Wi-Fi connectivity

-Like the other two models mentioned above, the Pro Breeze 20L Premium Dehumidifier is easy to use and benefits from a built-in humidity sensor that automatically turns the dehumidifier on when humidity rises, and off when it drops to save energy.
+Like the other two models mentioned above, the Pro Breeze 20L Premium Dehumidifier is easy to use.
+Plus, it benefits from a built-in humidity sensor that automatically turns the dehumidifier on when humidity rises, and off when it drops to save energy.

-However, the Pro Breeze 20L Premium guzzles 440W of energy compared to the 20L MeacoDry Arete One's 216W, which makes for higher running costs.
-What the Pro Breeze 20L Premium does offer is a more generous water tank of 5.5L compared to the 20L MeacoDry Arete One's 4.8L, although in practice we didn't find ourselves emptying the MeacoDry that much more frequently.
+However, the Pro Breeze 20L Premium guzzles 440W of energy compared to the 20L MeacoDry Arete Two's 207W, resulting in higher running costs.
+What the Pro Breeze 20L Premium does offer, on the other hand, is a more generous water tank of 5.5L compared to the 20L MeacoDry Arete Two's 4.8L, although in practice we didn't find ourselves emptying the MeacoDry that much more frequently.

 The Pro Breeze 20L Premium is also noisy.
-This isn’t a dehumidifier that you’re going to want to have on whilst you’re trying to rest or sleep, and you'll likely get annoyed by having it running in the background whilst you watch TV.
-This may not be a problem if you're using it to dry washing and have a dedicated laundry room, but if you want a dehumidifier you can use whilst you're getting on with daily life then both the MeacoDry Arete One and De’Longhi Tasciugo are quieter.
+This isn’t a dehumidifier you’re going to want to have on while you’re trying to rest or sleep, and you'll likely get annoyed by having it running in the background while you watch TV.
+This may not be a problem if you're using it to dry washing and have a dedicated laundry room.
+So, if you want a dehumidifier you can use whilst you're getting on with daily life then both the MeacoDry Arete Two and De’Longhi Tasciugo are quieter.

 However, the Pro Breeze 20L Premium Dehumidifier does win on price, coming in a fair bit cheaper than both the Meaco and De'Longhi options.
 So, if you want a laundry-drying solution at a lower upfront cost, this is still a good option to consider.